Art Criticism

 by Pavel Susara

-In this way a vague and effervescent world is revealed, a universe of symbols, mandalas, principles, chromatic clashes and seminal coagulants, of energy spectra and humanoid structures at the edge of lyrical revelation with extraterrestrial hypotheses, of paradisiacal beauty states and of ultimate experiences at the edge of the nightmare and the apocalypse in nuce, that is to say, in extreme condensation.
+Thus, a vague and dynamic world emerges—a universe of symbols, mandalas, principles, chromatic clashes, and seminal coagulants; a world of energy spectra and humanoid structures that teeter on the edge of lyrical revelation and extraterrestrial hypotheses.
+It is a world of paradisiacal beauty and ultimate experiences, balanced on the edge of nightmare and the apocalypse in miniature, condensed in extreme form.

 CRISTINA MARIA SAVIN – The Soul’s Gentle Drift